sezanzeb/JsPlot3D/MORE.md

 JsPlot3D.js will then be created in compiled/ automatically

-Take a look into the sourcode of the files in examples, especially in examples/test.
-There are 4 files a.html, b.html, c.html and d.html which contain a few examples.
+Take a look into the sourcode of the files in test/.
+There are a few examples that show what you can do with this tool.

+The live example can also help you to understand the parameters: http://hip70890b.de/JsPlot3D_Playground/

 ## Todo